 How Can A Freeze Dryer Pay For Itself?

 Freeze dryers are unique in many ways, but here’s another one you might not be aware of.
-Unlike most other appliances, you can use a freeze dryer to pay for itself.
+Unlike most other appliances, you can use a

 In simple terms, you can use your machine to freeze dry food items and sell them to people who want them.